-Subependymal giant cell astrocytoma (SEGA) occurs in up to 15% of individuals with tuberous sclerosis complex (TSC) and is more likely to develop during childhood and adolescence.
-SEGA is a type of brain tumor that occurs in individuals with TSC that is non-cancerous and is not malignant but can still be very problematic.
-It is important to monitor for the occurrence of this brain tumor during childhood and until approximately the age of 21 years in individuals with TSC.
+Subependymal giant cell astrocytoma (SEGA) occurs in up to 20% of individuals with tuberous sclerosis complex (TSC) and is more likely to develop during childhood and adolescence.
+SEGA is a type of brain tumor that occurs in individuals with TSC that is noncancerous and is not malignant but can still be very problematic.
+It is important to monitor for the occurrence of this brain tumor during childhood and until approximately the age of 25 years in individuals with TSC.

 If a SEGA is completely surgically removed, that SEGA will not regrow.
 However, there have been numerous cases in which neurosurgeons are unsuccessful in the complete removal of a SEGA or in which another SEGA began to grow at a different location after the initial SEGA was removed.
-In such instances, the remaining or new SEGA will require some intervention (repeat surgery or medical treatment) at some point in the future.
+In such instances, the remaining or new SEGA will require repeat surgery or medical treatment at some point in the future.

-Early medical reports and the initial prospective clinical trial showed that SEGAs do regrow if everolimus treatment is stopped.
-It is not known if long-term treatment with an mTOR inhibitor will eventually result in the complete reduction in the SEGA or prevent future regrowth.
+Medical reports and prospective clinical trials showed that SEGAs do regrow if treatment with a mTOR inhibitor is stopped.
+It is not yet known if and when long-term treatment with an mTOR inhibitor will eventually avert the risk of re-growth.

 You should contact your physician as soon as possible.
 If you are not currently under the care of a neurologist, you should contact your primary care physician.
-Ultimately, you will probably be referred to a neurologist or neurosurgeon who is familiar with treatment of SEGAs.
+Ultimately, you will probably be referred to a neurologist, neuro-oncologist or neurosurgeon who is familiar with treatment of SEGAs.

 - How many times have you performed surgery to remove a SEGA from other individuals with TSC?